 Going outside: While this may seem simple, committing to getting yourself outside at least once a day leads to mental, emotional, and physical benefits.
 Getting natural sunshine helps your circadian rhythm and will help you to feel more motivated during the daytime hours.
 Often setting a timeline such as, “I will get outside for 10 minutes before noon” will make the goal more attainable.

 Establishing routines: Having a schedule to stick to helps to pace out the day, especially when you don’t have the evening sun to guide you.
 Try to get up at the same time each day, and to not vary the time you go to bed by more than half an hour.

 Taking some vitamins: Talk to your doctor about taking vitamin supplements that may help to balance out the reduced exposure to sunlight during the winter months

 Reducing internal pressure: While you can’t control the expectations of others, you can challenge your inner dialogue by watching for “mind reading” patterns that increase overwhelming feelings.
 Focusing on what is most realistic will help you to make plans in moderation, while not being too hard on yourself if you need to say no to plans.

-One of the best ways to manage the holiday season is to not drink too much alcohol.
-Many people assume that after a few drinks, they will relax, but instead find that they have less control over their emotions.
-Alcohol is a disinhibitor, making people less mindful of their behaviour and how it may affect others.
+Drinking too much alcohol is pretty common especially during celebratory seasons.
+But many people find that they have less control over their emotions after drinking.
+Alcohol is disinhibitory, making people less mindful of their behaviour and how it may affect others.

 If you are in recovery from alcohol, the holiday season can be filled with harmful, albeit well-meaning, offers of drinks.
 Suggestions to “have just one” can be incredibly challenging.